The three phases of quantum annealing: fast, slow, and very slow: Transverse-Field Ising chain

-On the $x$-axis, we have chosen $\frac{\pi^2}{N^2} \frac{J^2}{\Delta} \tau$, as this makes it easy to identify the adiabatic regime.
-For long chains, $N \gg 1$, the pre-factor multiplying $\tau$ becomes very small and, hence, APT is applicable only for very slow processes.
+On the $x$ axis, we have chosen $\frac{\pi^2}{N^2} \frac{J^2}{\Delta} \tau$, as this makes it easy to identify the adiabatic regime.
+For long chains, $N \gg 1$, the prefactor multiplying $\tau$ becomes very small, and hence, APT is applicable only for very slow processes.

-The main difference between the LZ model and the TI chain comes from the size of the systems: the TI chain presents a power law decay for $W_\mathrm{ex}$ for $\frac{\pi^2}{N^2} \frac{J^2}{\Delta} \tau < 1$, predicted by the KZM for $J^2\tau/\Delta \gg 1$.
-This crossover from KZM to LFZ has already been noted in the literature~\cite{Dziarmaga2005,Bartek2018}.
-For even smaller values of $\tau$, it is known that this $\tau^{-1/2}$ scale breaks down, because LZF ceases to be valid.
+The main difference between the LZ model and the TI chain comes from the size of the systems: the TI chain presents a power-law decay for $W_\mathrm{ex}$ for $\frac{\pi^2}{N^2} \frac{J^2}{\Delta} \tau < 1$, predicted by the KZM for $J^2\tau/\Delta \gg 1$.
+For even smaller values of $\tau$, it is known that this $\tau^{-1/2}$ scale breaks down because LZF ceases to be valid.
 This can be seen in Fig.~\ref{fig:TIKZMFail}.
 Note, however, that the value of $\tau$ where this breakdown happens decreases with increasing $N$.
-This is because a larger $N$ makes the avoided crossing more pronounced and, as $N \to \infty$, the LZF is valid for any value $\tau$, as commented in the last paragraph of section \ref{sec:LandauZener}.
+This is because a larger $N$ makes the avoided crossing more pronounced, and as $N \to \infty$, the LZF is valid for any value $\tau$, as noted in the last paragraph of Sec.~\ref{sec:LandauZener}.